vezel-dev/novadrop/doc/game/data-center-format.md

 `child_address` is an address into the `node` region. `child_count` nodes should be read at this address.
 These children must be sorted first by their name index, then by name indexes of keys (if any), in ascending order.
+Note that the sort should be stable since the order of multiple sibling nodes with the same name can be significant for the interpretation of the data.

 `padding_1` and `padding_2` should be considered undefined.
 They were added in the 64-bit data center format.